urbantrout/docs/en/templating/variables/categorygroupmodel.md

-CategoryGroupModel
+CategoryGroup Model
 ==================

 Whenever you’re dealing with a [category group](/en/categories.md#category-groups) in your template, you’re actually working with a CategoryGroupModel object.

 ## Simple Output

-Outputting a CategoryGroupModel object without attaching a property or method will return the group’s name:
+Outputting a CategoryGroup Model object without attaching a property or method will return the group’s name:

 ```twig
 <h3>{{ categoryGroup }}</h3>